benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 ---

-# Manual Kubernetes
+# Manual Install on Kubernetes

 ## But

-- But still manual
+- But deployment was still manual (YAML editing)
 - Numerous mistakes
   - Wrong image tag
   - Forgetting to add new ENV parameters